Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Methodology

 Corresponding to sub-graphs in $P_g$, we create negative sub-graphs $N_g = \{{^{n}g_1}, {^{n}g_2}, {^{n}g_3}, \cdots \}$.
-Sub-graphs in $N_g$ are a minimally perturbed version of the positive sub-graphs in $P_g$.
+Sub-graphs in $N_g$ are a minimally perturbed versions of the positive sub-graphs in $P_g$.
 Similar to positive sub-graphs, we convert sub-graphs in $N_g$ to text using the same template-based approach, and obtain $N_t = \{{^{n}t_1}, {^{n}t_2}, {^{n}t_3}, \cdots \}$.
 Texts in $N_t$ serve as hard negative texts in a given batch, see Fig. \ref{fig:method_overview}.
-We focus on creating negative sub-graphs that improve the attribute binding and relation understanding capabilities of the model, for which we use the following strategies for negative graph creation: We first consider an external set of objects ($\mathcal{N}$), attributes ($\mathcal{A}$), and relations ($\mathcal{R}$).\\ \textbf{Node Swapping and Replacement}: We \textit{swap} nodes in the sub-graph, these can be swaps of nodes which are attributes or objects.
-We also \textit{replace} nodes with external nodes from $\mathcal{N}$, $\mathcal{A}$ based on their type.
-This results in minimally perturbed hard negative sub-graphs for improving attribute and relation understanding.\\ \textbf{Edge Replacement}: We \textit{replace} edges with randomly sampled edges from the external relations set, $\mathcal{R}$.
-This also results in minimally perturbed hard negative sub-graphs for improving relation understanding.\\ \textbf{Connecting Sub-graphs}: Here we \textit{join} two sub-graphs.
-While doing this, we use one sub-graph from $P_g$, and the other is a random graph created using nodes and edges sampled from external sets $\mathcal{N}, \mathcal{A}, \mathcal{R}$.
+We focus on creating negative sub-graphs that improve the attribute binding and relation understanding capabilities of the model, for which we use the following strategies for negative graph creation: We first consider an external set of objects ($\mathcal{N}$), attributes ($\mathcal{A}$), and relations ($\mathcal{R}$). \\ \textbf{1) Node Swapping and Replacement}: We \textit{swap} nodes in sub-graphs, these can be swaps of nodes which are attributes or objects.
+We also \textit{replace} nodes with external nodes from $\mathcal{N}$, $\mathcal{A}$ based on their type. \textbf{2) Edge Replacement}: We \textit{replace} edges with randomly sampled edges from the external relations set, $\mathcal{R}$. \textbf{3) Connecting Sub-graphs}: Here we \textit{join} two sub-graphs.
+For this, we use one sub-graph from $P_g$, and another random graph created using nodes and edges sampled from external sets $\mathcal{N}, \mathcal{A}, \mathcal{R}$.
 This creates an overall hard negative graph.
 Sub-graphs are joined by simply joining nodes from both graphs through a randomly sampled edge from $\mathcal{R}$.
-We define multiple graph transformations $\{f_g: \mathbb{G} \longrightarrow P(\mathbb{G})\}$ that use these above techniques and create hard negative sub-graphs from positive sub-graphs, focused on improving attribute and relation understanding.
-See Appendix Section \ref{sg_decomp} for more details regarding the defined transformations and sampling of sub-graphs.
-Note that \citet{yuksekgonul2022and} create text hard negatives by shuffling parts of the sentence and use them for training NegCLIP.
-While similar in motivation, our graph decomposition strategy leads to novel hard negative sentences, not explored in prior work.
-Our approach also leads to a) \textit{diverse} negative sub-graphs for \textit{each positive sub-graph} by sampling different kinds of negative samples; b) negative sub-graphs with a range of complexity (coarse-to-fine grained), which adds to the negative sub-graph diversity.
-Once we parse text into a scene graph, our graph negative mining approach allows for a more controllable way of creating negative sub-graphs and is flexible in terms of addition and removal of hard negative mining techniques in the graph space (manipulation of nodes and edges), without worrying about the linguistic structure or semantics of a sentence.
+These strategies result in minimally perturbed hard negative sub-graphs for improving attribute and relation understanding.
+We define multiple graph transformations $\{f_g: \mathbb{G} \longrightarrow P(\mathbb{G})\}$ -- $f_{rel}, f_{attr}, f_{obj}$ using the above techniques and create hard negative sub-graphs.
+See Appendix Sec. \ref{sg_decomp} for more details regarding negative sub-graph creation.